-- 1) Find a town hall near you: - a. https://townhallproject.com/ - 2) Mark your calendar & make a plan to attend your local town hall - 3) Bring your questions - 4) Take pictures of yourself at the town hall and/or film yourself while asking a question of the elected official - 5) Email pictures@actforamerica and share your experience, as well as your film and pictures
+- 1) Find a town hall near you: - a. https://townhallproject.com/ - 2) Mark your calendar & make a plan to attend your local town hall - 3) Bring your questions and few friends who share your point of view - 4) Sit in different parts of the room.
+Ask pre-prepared questions. - 5) Take pictures of each other at the town hall and/or film yourself while asking a question of the elected official - 6) Email activist@actforamerica.org and share your experience, as well as your film and pictures